klippa-app/react-native-klippa-scanner-sdk/README.md

         // If you would like to use a custom model for object detection.
 Model + labels file should be packaged in your bundle.
         Model: {name: "model", labelsName: "labels"},

         // If you would like to enable automatic capturing of images.
-Only available when using a custom object detection model.
         Timer: {enabled: true, duration: 0.4},

         // To add extra horizontal and / or vertical padding to the cropped image.